SINTEFMedtek/CustusX/doc/user_manual/installation/cx_user_installation.md

 ===================

 If you can get hold of an installer from the webpage (TBD), installation should be straightforward on all supported platforms.
-Check out the \subpage supported_platforms.
+Check out the \ref supported_platforms.

 Tracking System
 -----------------------------------------------------------